mdelozzo/uq-course/docs/lectures/index.md

 We want to

-- understand the uncertainty present in the output of a model,
+- quantify the uncertainty present in the output of a model,
-- link this uncertainty to the uncertain input sources,
+- link this uncertainty to the uncertain input sources (if too much output uncertainty),
-- identify the more significant uncertain input sources,
+- identify the more significant uncertain input sources (if too much output uncertainty),,
-- reduce some uncertainty sources if possible.
+- reduce some uncertainty sources if possible (if too much output uncertainty),.

 A solution to this problem is called *uncertainty quantification & management* (UQ&M), often abbreviated to UQ.